This idea was originally put forward by Enric Sala who is an explorer-in-residence at the National Geographic Society (based in Washington, DC)

-In the past efforts to solve this problem have included such ideas as placing limit quotas on the amount of fish fishermen can catch and lowering industry subsidies.
+In the past efforts to solve this problem have included such ideas as placing limit quotas on the number of fish fishermen can catch and lower industry subsidies.

-This idea is to make 20% or more of the ocean completely off limits.
-From research taken from 124 reserves in 29 countries when this is done the number of species in fish banks increase by 21% on average and it also results in 28% bigger fish.
-In a 10 year period the total weight of fish increases to over 446%.
+This idea is to make 20% or more of the ocean completely off-limits.
+From research taken from 124 reserves in 29 countries when this is done the number of species in fish banks increases by 21% on average and it also results in 28% bigger fish.
+In a 10-year period, the total weight of fish increases to over 446%.

-Other positive side effects include rejuvenation of adjacent areas and higher reproduction rates.
-Fishermen who fish next to such reserves see significant increase in their catches over a five year period.
-Also reserves increase tourism.
+Other positive side effects include the rejuvenation of adjacent areas and higher reproduction rates.
+Fishermen who fish next to such reserves see a significant increase in their catches over a five-year period.
+Also, reserves increase tourism.

 It is suggested that these positive effects should more than offset the financial losses to fishermen caused by the creation of no-fishing zones.

 This is thought to be an inexpensive solution to a global problem.